 Take the appointment letter from the USCIS and other evidence as mentioned in the letter, such as your passport, permanent resident card, driver’s license, etc. Your second form of identification should have your photograph on it.

 - Get your fingerprints taken.

-At the time of fingerprinting, you will given a form to fill out.
-You will have to indicate the application for which the fingerprinting is being done, as there are many green card categories, naturalization categories, etc., that may require fingerprinting.
+At the time of fingerprinting, you will be given a form to fill out.
+You will have to indicate the application for which the fingerprinting is being done because there are many green card categories, naturalization categories, etc., that require fingerprinting.